 Canva, and Logo Maker by Desygner are both free apps that you can use.
 Not only can they help you build a logo in a matter of minutes, but they also allow you to size different pictures/logos to fit wherever you’re posting – blog banner, Instagram, Pinterest, Facebook, they all have different ideal sizes that you can easily adjust to.

 For free background pictures that look amazing, just use Unsplash.com.
-You should never be selling these photos on clothes, or for profit in any way, but you can use them on your site to make it look awesome!
+You should never be selling these photos on clothes, or for profit in any way, but you can use them on your site for free to make it look awesome!

 Finally, Shopify will help you establish the look and feel of your brand.
 You don’t just want a catchy name, a logo, and a few good designs.
 Go for an actual ambiance.
 A message and a story that you want your store visitors to know.
 Establishing and selling a good brand is almost like selling an entire lifestyle, not just the coffee mugs or t-shirts that you’re selling.